tenzir/tenzir/vast/vast.1.md

 ## Next steps

-To learn more about using VAST, continue over at https://vast.io/docs/use.
+To learn more about using Tenzir, continue over at https://vast.io/docs/use.

 # ISSUES